mpalourdio/zf2-maintenance-mode/README.md

 Eventually, copy ``` maintenance.config.global.php.dist``` to ````config/autoload/maintenance.config.global.php``` to personalize the message and/or the http status code and/or the path of the flag file.

+When there is a 'custom_file' config, the file will be displayed instead of the message.

 Enable maintenance mode
 ==========================